officer-rosmarino/officer-rosmarino.github.io/index.md

 <!-- List of available emojis here: [text](https://www.fabriziomusacchio.com/blog/2021-08-16-emojis_for_Jekyll/#people--body) -->

-I'm an Italian living in Italy :pizza:
+I'm an Italian living in Italy.
+Yes, I do love pizza. :pizza:

 I am a software engineer.
 I love learning, solving problems and getting into the nitty-gritty of complex issues. :man_technologist: